cindyloppar/cindyloppar.github.io/_posts/2018-01-16-Permutations-using-for-loop.md

         results.push(a);
         }

-After it has pushed the new array which is swapped it will then append one 1 else if c index i is equal to 0 that it will append 1 on i which is equal to one(1).
+After it has pushed the new array which is swapped it will then append one if c index i is equal to 0 then it will append 1 on i which is equal to zero.

-A function which checks for the matching letters then filtering the ones which will check for repeating and filter them them out, using regex and return the length of the letters.
+A function which checks for the matching letters then filtering the ones which are repeating, using regex and return the length of the letters.

      var permutation = results.filter(function(letters){
      return !letters.match(/(.)\1+/g);